Find out how different threat modeling methods can help your business catalog potential threats and find solutions for threat mitigation.

 |Elevation of privilege||Authorization||Allowing someone to do something they are not allowed to do.|

 Although Microsoft no longer maintains STRIDE, it’s still implemented as part of the Microsoft Security Development Lifecycle (SDL) with the Threat Modeling Tool, which is still available.
-More recently, Microsoft also developed a similar threat modeling method called DREAD (Damage potential, Reproducibility, Exploitability, Affected users, and Discoverability) with a different approach for assessing threats.
+More recently, Microsoft also developed a similar threat modeling method called DREAD (Damage potential, Reproducibility, Exploitability, Affected users, and Discoverability) with a different approach to assessing threats.

 The Process for Attack Simulation and Threat Analysis (PASTA) is a risk-centric threat modeling framework developed in 2012.
 It aims to bring business objectives and technical requirements together, and uses a variety of design and elicitation tools in different stages.